puppetlabs/puppetlabs-firewall/README.markdown

 * `chain`: Name of the chain to use.
 You can provide a user-based chain or use one of the following built-in chains:'INPUT','FORWARD','OUTPUT','PREROUTING', or 'POSTROUTING'.
 The default value is 'INPUT'.
 Values must match '/^[a-zA-Z0-9\-_]+$/'.
 Requires the `iptables` feature.

 * `checksum_fill`: When using a `jump` value of 'CHECKSUM' this boolean will make sure that a checksum is calculated and filled in a packet that lacks a checksum.
 Valid values are true or false.
 Requires the `iptables` feature.

+* `clamp_mss_to_pmtu`: Enables PMTU Clamping support when using a jump target of 'TCPMSS'.
+Valid values are true or false.

 * `connlimit_above`: Connection limiting value for matched connections above n.
 Values must match '/^\d+$/'.
 Requires the `connection_limiting` feature.